StonedEdge/Retro-Lite-CM5/README.md

 - [ ] Integrate an IMU into the controller PCB for gyro functionality (RP2040)
 - [ ] Integrate brightness display toggle via GPIO PWM control
 - [ ] Redesign housing (increase 3mm all directions) in Solidworks.
 Improve trigger feel and add battery mounting bracket
-- [ ] Redesign housing with injection molding in mind - include appropriate draft angles, ribs, gussets, radiused corners & bosses
+- [x] Redesign housing with injection molding in mind - include appropriate draft angles, ribs, gussets, radiused corners & bosses
-- [x] Redeisgn housing to use original switch lite fan enclosure
+- [x] Redesign housing to use original switch lite fan enclosure
 - [ ] Standby and wakeup RK3588s SoC implementation via ATtiny84 and button press
 - [ ] Power on/power off via ATtiny84 and button press
 - [ ] MAX17055 integration - ATtiny84/CM5 to act as master (use LEDs for battery indication or OSD if possible to draw to screen FB)